cankoc35/cankoc35/README.md

 Data Analyst / Data Scientist building SQL-first analytics and production-grade AI systems on PostgreSQL and TimescaleDB.
-Focused on RAG pipelines, intent-based routing, and applied ML for real-world data.
+Focused on RAG pipelines and applied ML for real-world data.

 - Currently Working On Real-time voice agents.